|PHOTO: Niemoczynski, 2017.|

 It is certainly a trip that has changed the way I see Heidegger's writings.
 A very powerful experience for sure, I'd recommend it to anyone who currently or has in the past taken interest in Heidegger's philosophy and would like to see where some of his most profound ideas were generated.

 Click on photos to see larger image.
+(All photos were taken by Niemoczynski June 2017.)

 |Heidegger Rundweg, looking back to beginning of path|